neoforged/.github/primers/26.2/index.md

         - `nearbyVisibleSections` - Gets the visible sections that are nearby to the camera.
         - `collectPerFrameGizmos` -> `collectPerFrameRenderThreadGizmos`
         - `addMainThreadGizmos` - Adds gizmos from the main thread.
+        - `expectedChunks` - The chunks that are expected to be rendered.
         - `$BrightnessGetter` -> `LightCoordsUtil$BrightnessGetter`
     - `MultiBufferSource` interface is removed
         - Closest replacement is `PreparedRenderType` in the feature system